mgrabysz/Human-computer-interfaces/README.md

 - **Practica1_login** - basic project with one window simulating login screen
 - **Practica1_calculador** - simple calculator (actually does calculations)
 - **Practica2_moving_dot** - program allowing to move and control a dot on a board using mouse and keyboard input
+- **Practica2_converter** - program multiplying given value by certain factor.
+Basically a practice for binding and listeners concepts.